ryan-mcclue/musings/opening.md

 landing page are more suited for digital products (and take a lot longer to make) (can later do with say Shogun, zipify pages etc.)

+### MARKETING
+Human beings are biologically programmed with 8 main desires:
+Survival, food/drink, freedom from danger, sex, comfortable living conditions, being superior to others, protection of loved ones and social approval.
+Ads that target these will be subconsciously watched

+paid traffic and organic traffic (TikTok with someone using your product. study and recreate competitor videos) AT LEAST $50 A DAY ON ADS. $150-$200 TO TEST A PRODUCT (does not include $50 for ad creative) run ads for 4-7 days to test (if perform terribly on day 1, then probably kill earlier) (have to give time for ad algorithm to optimise to find your buyers) should get sales within 1-3 days after this 4-7 day period, choose to scale up or kill of ad-sets

+Facebook (includes Instagram) and TikTok (perhaps if targeting younger audience) Start with one platform, Facebook (king for ecommerce due to data collection and targeted ads) With Facebook, set feedback score to send after 8 weeks to ensure to not being blocked if too many bad reviews

+Need to have video ads first?
+Hire ad creatives on Fiverr #resources section

+Ad Metrics:
+INTEREST:
+* Link CPC (cost per click) how much it costs for one person to click on your ad?
+* Link CTR how many people click through to see website after ad ULTIMATE METRIC (if this profitable after 4-7 days, scale product):
+* Cost per purchase how much it costs for someone to purchase on website?